-Wildfire is included in some CMIP6 ESMs (Table 5.4) and is thus only partially represented in estimates of carbon-climate feedbacks from these models.
-The CMIP5 ESMs that include fire project 8–58% increases of fire carbon emissions under future scenarios, with higher emissions under higher-warming scenarios; the ensemble spread is driven by differing factors such as population density, fire management, and other land-use processes (Kloster and Lasslop, 2017).
+Wildfire is included in some CMIP6 ESMs (Table 5.4) and is thus only partially represented in estimates of carbon–climate feedbacks from these models.
+The CMIP5 ESMs that include fire project an 8–58% increase of fire carbon emissions under future scenarios, with higher emissions under higher warming scenarios; the ensemble spread is driven by differing factors such as population density, fire management, and other land-use processes (Kloster and Lasslop, 2017).
 Fire dynamics in CMIP6 models, as evaluated in land-only configurations of CMIP6-generation land surface models, also show large variations but better agreement with observations (Teckentrup et al., 2019; Hantson et al., 2020; Lasslop et al., 2020).